Don’t Let Dry Eye Control Your Time!

 Treatment Period

 For optimal corneal healing, the treatment process can range from 3-5 days.
 Depending on the severity of your condition, your doctor may choose to extend the treatment period or place a second Prokera device.
-Your doctor will schedule a follow-up appointment to check your treatment progress and remove the Prokera lens.
+Your doctor will schedule a follow-up appointment to check your treatment progress and remove the Prokera.

 Allergies and Warnings